yikeliu-echo/yikeliu-echo.github.io/index.md

 R2 = right/total
 print("The Accuracy Rate of Naive Bayes Method is", R2)
 ```
-The currency rate is 89.02%, which would be a good model.
+The correction rate is 89.02%, which would be a good model.